 10. Sing Songs

 There’s also no better way to practice your technique than to sing a song.
 You should have between three and five go-to songs in mind for your daily sessions.
-Ensure these songs are within your vocal range and keep them in your repertoire for when you need to perform a song last-minute.v
+At first, make sure these are easy songs to sing (within your vocal range) and keep them in your repertoire for when you need to perform a song last-minute.

 Once you feel good about your performance with a song or two, move on to more challenging tunes.
 Avoid singing over other singers, however, as doing so can alter how you hear yourself and fool you into thinking you pulled off the song.